 The maximum duration of an appointment is one year.
 Reappointment requests must follow the same procedure stated above.
 A fee is charged for visiting scholars from non-academia.

 In principle, applications for visiting scholar status will be considered twice during each academic year.
 The regular deadline for receiving the documents is March 1 for Fall quarter admission, and, in exceptional cases, September 1 for Winter quarter admission.
-Please email the KSP program manager with inquiries.
+Please email the application materials to Korea Program Manager.